somalur/somalur.github.io/README.md

 # Software Engineer

-## Skills

-- PHP
-- Python
-- MySQL
-- JavaScript
-- Amazon Web Services
-- New Relic
-- Optimizely
-- Tableau
-- C
-- Java
-- Agile
-- Jira
+## Skills: PHP, Python, MySQL, JavaScript, Amazon Web Services, New Relic,Optimizely, Tableau, C, Java, Agile, Jira

-## Work Experience
+### Work Experience

 Tribute Technology
 - Co-Developed a web application using the Laravel Framework that scrapes data from our clients old website to our systems during the onboarding process.